faulty-teen/lightshot-scraper/README.md

 3. Change settings.
 Check [System Requirements](#-system-requirements) for thread amount and save setting.

 ## ⚠️ Crypto Scam
+> [!CAUTION]
-**prnt.sc** is known for hosting images with fake crypto wallet credentials designed to scam users.
+> **prnt.sc** is known for hosting images with fake crypto wallet credentials designed to scam users.
 These images appear across the site and follow a similar pattern.

 ## 🧐 How to Identify a Scam Image?
 When an image is found on prnt.sc, it is converted to base64 and compared against known scam images stored in data.json.
 If a match is found, the image is flagged as a scam and will not be sent.